-Being able to successfully pitch a story to the media is an important tool to have in your PR toolbox.
-And it’s an adrenaline rush when a publication responds to your pitch and wants to cover your client.
+Being able to successfully pitch a story to the media is one of the most important tools to have in your PR toolbox.
+Public relations campaigns take time, energy and effort.
+It’s an adrenaline rush when a journalist responds to your pitch and wants to cover your story.
 But how do you make that happen?
 Follow these steps and you’ll be crafting the perfect pitch in no time.

-Research.
 It’ll take a lot of research.
 Start by going through media contacts you already have a relationship with – these will be low-hanging fruit.
-(Keep in mind, just because you’ve worked with them in the past doesn’t automatically make them a good fit for what you’re pitching.)
+Keep in mind, just because you’ve worked with them in the past doesn’t automatically make them a good fit for what you’re pitching.